codesavannah/mealnetworks/VERCEL_ENV_SETUP.md

 5. Redeploy: Go to Deployments → Click "..." on latest → "Redeploy"

 ## Important Notes:
-- The DATABASE_URL must be exactly as shown (with ?sslmode=require)
+- The `DATABASE_URL` provided above is specific to your new Neon project.
-- Change JWT_SECRET to a random secure string
+- Change `JWT_SECRET` to a random secure string for production.
-- SMTP variables are optional but needed for email notifications
+- SMTP variables are optional but needed for email notifications.